🔍 공개 퀴즈 검색

 1. Use common or familiar ones

-2. Find unexpected connections; avoid clichés; test if ground is clear ✓
+3. Find unexpected connections; avoid clichés; test if ground is clear ✓

-4. Copy examples from others
+4. Copy examples from other poets

 What makes a strong ending?